microsoft/adaptive_cloud_community/TwitterSpaces.md

-# Join the Azure Hybrid Community live on Twitter Spaces AMA
+# Join the Azure Hybrid Community live for Ask Me Anything (AMA) on Twitter Spaces

 Join Azure Hybrid + multicloud experts from Microsoft and the MVP community to learn about new product features, releases and to find answers to challenging hybrid and multicloud problems.
 Live on Twitter!